Selective high schools and opportunity class placement procedures

 5.3 Receive a performance report

-Each student will receive a performance report (refer to Outcomes, performance report) showing how the student performed in comparison to the other students who took the placement test in that year.
+Parents and carers will receive a performance report showing how the student performed in comparison to the other students who took the placement test in that year.
 It will be available in the application dashboard.

 For each of the test components, the report shows where the student performed in one of 4 bands:

 The report does not show the percentage of correct answers the student has achieved for any of the test components, rather how many other students performed within the same range.
-It does not provide an individual’s test scores or placement rank, which are not available to parents and/or carers.
+It does not provide a student’s test scores or placement rank, which are not available to parents and carers.

 6. Appeal and enrolment information after placement